Small Claims Court Step-by-Step

 4. Directions

-The court sends a Directions Questionnaire.
+The court sends a Directions Questionnaire (form N180 for small claims).
 Both sides provide information about the case.
+The court then issues directions that typically require exchange of witness statements and disclosure of documents.

 5. Hearing